What Is This Thing? How to Identify Unknown Objects

 The scanner does not understand the object like a human repair expert.
 Instead, it ranks probable matches based on visual similarity and surrounding clues.
 A close crop helps when the distinctive part is small, while a wider shot helps when scale or use context matters.

-People often turn to photo-based lookup when text search returns too many irrelevant results.
+A picture-based search can narrow down an unfamiliar object faster than guessing keywords.
 If the first match feels close but wrong, a second angle often changes the result.

 How to Identify Unknown Objects with a Photo